ocean-mapping-group/ocean-mapping-group.github.io/EKlook/EK_BottomBS.md

 *   `KEY_UP` / `KEY_DOWN`: Adjusts the `BSmax` and `BSmin` (backscatter display range) in the ARC plot.
 *   `KEY_LEFT` / `KEY_RIGHT`: Adjusts selected slider values or navigates through envelope subwindows and frequency slices.
 *   `KEY_SPACE`: Toggles `whichARC` (displaying either broadband trace directly or FFT bin counts).

+## How It Works
+This module operates by receiving interactive input from the user within the `EKlook` application.
+It updates internal variables based on slider adjustments and button presses, which then trigger recalculations and redrawing of the various visualizations.
+It works in conjunction with other `EKlook` modules and internal functions (like those in `EK_funcs.c`) to process EK echosounder data, apply corrections, and manage ARC generation.

+## Notes
+This module functions as a specialized analytical tool within the `EKlook` graphical user interface.
+It does not accept direct command-line arguments for its operation, as its sole purpose is to manage and respond to interactive input within the running `EKlook` application.
+Its behavior is entirely dependent on the user's actions within the GUI.